jamesdabbs/jamesdabbs.github.io/_posts/2015-03-07-why-haskell.md

 # What Next?

 Most of those problems are a matter of adoption, and would be resolved if more people built with or learned about Haskell.
 That's largely why I'm writing this.
-But as the problem is largely one of community engagement, I'm very interested to hear what _you_ think:
+But as the problem is one of community engagement, I'm very interested to hear what _you_ think:

 If you run a business, would you consider building on Haskell?
 If not, what's stopping you?
 Would you be willing to hire a dev and train them in your language?
 Would you hire a junior dev that _only_ knows Haskell?